splunk/observability-workshop/content/en/apm/online-boutique/_index.md

 In the Splunk UI click on **Infrastructure** this will bring you to the Infrastructure Overview dashboard, then click on **Kubernetes**.

-Use the **Cluster** dropdown so select your Cluster, you should see the new pods started and containers deployed.
+Use the **Cluster** dropdown to select the cluster name, you will see the new pods started and containers deployed.
 When you click on your Cluster in the Splunk UI you should have a view that looks like below:

 ![Back to cluster](../images/online-boutique-k8s.png)